rictoo/ocr-deidentifier/README.md

 After cloning the repository, install the required dependencies using the following commands:

 ### Step 1: Create a New Conda Environment
-To ensure dependency compatibility, especially for machine learning libraries, it’s best to create a new environment:
+To ensure dependency compatibility, it’s best to create a new environment:

 ```
 conda create -n ocr_deid python=3.11